-Residence halls will close promptly for semester break at 10:00 a.m. on the day following the last day of finals (undergrads) or at noon on the day after graduation (seniors only).
-When the halls close for break; student-building keys will not access the residence hall.
+Residence halls will close promptly for semester break at dates and times advertised on the college calendar.
+When the halls close for break; studentbuilding keys will not access the residence hall.
 With specific permission from the Director of Residence Life, international students and others who cannot leave campus may be housed on-campus over the break.